 - 1/3 cup brown sugar

 Cook the bacon; my preferred method is always to bake: See Buffet Style Oven Baked Bacon.
-If you want your jam to have crispy bacon, cook until no visible fat remains.
-If you want it less crispy, cook slightly less time.
-(There may be more fat in the final product if the bacon is cooked less.)
 Transfer to paper towels to drain excess fat off.
 Reserve a couple of tablespoons of the bacon drippings.
+Finely chop bacon and set aside.

-In a medium-sized saucepan, add a little of the bacon fat, about a tablespoon and a half.
-Add onion to the pan and cook several minutes at medium, stirring often, until the onion begins to caramelize around the edges.
+In a medium-sized saucepan, add a little of the bacon fat, about two tablespoons.
+Add onion to the pan and cook 10 to 12 minutes on medium, stirring often, until the onion is well caramelized and some are beginning to get pretty dark.
 Add garlic and cook a minute longer.
+Drain any excess bacon fat.

 - If you feel there is just too much of the bacon drippings in the jam, you can strain it out.
 Place into a small container and freeze or refrigerate the strained juices to harden the fat, which will float to the top.
 Remove the hardened bacon fat and add the syrupy liquid back to the jam.